CrossLock a new ransomware in the market

 Introduction

 CrossLock is a new variant of the ransomware family.
 Its first appearance was in April 2023, targeting a Brazilian company.
 It was first shared by S!Ri on Twitter.
 This new threat is written in Golang, a programming language known for its efficiency and speed.
-Even though it’s a new variant, its modus operandi are very similar to others ransomwares.
+Even though it’s a new variant, its modus operandi is very similar to other ransomware.

-However, even though it has nothing so different from others ransomwares in the market.
-It’s a real simple piece of code.
-As mentioned by JohnK3r on Twitter, CrossLock uses a framework called Freeze, that its used for creating payloads to circumventing EDRs.
+However, even though it has nothing particularly different from other ransomware in the market, it’s a really simple piece of code.
+As mentioned by JohnK3r on Twitter, CrossLock uses a framework called Freeze, which is used for creating payloads to circumvent EDRs.

 A quick analysis

-Just by getting the information that Virustotal inform to us it’s possible to see that its infection chain isn’t different from others ransomwares.
-Basically, it will use some LOLBins to remove shadow copys, delete windows logs, disable recovery mode, etc… It’s pretty much the same.
+Just by getting the information provided by VirusTotal, it’s possible to see that its infection chain isn’t different from other ransomware.
+Basically, it will use some LOLBins to remove shadow copies, delete Windows logs, disable recovery mode, etc. It’s pretty much the same.

-An interesting thing of this sample is that it’ll try to impersonate the notepad.exe
+An interesting thing about this sample is that it tries to impersonate the notepad.exe

 file, but this file isn’t signed by Microsoft.

 Looking at its strings, they aren’t obfuscated.
-So, after collecting some basic information about the binary.
-We start to see its behavior in the lab environment.
+So, after collecting some basic information about the binary, we start to observe its behavior in the lab environment.

-As we can see on the image above, those are some of the LOLBins used by the CrossLock ransomware in its infection chain.
+As we can see in the image above, those are some of the LOLBins used by the CrossLock ransomware in its infection chain.

 Parameters

-As we can see in the image below, those are all the arguments that can be pass to the CrossLock to gain administrator privileges abuse de UAC by abusing eventvwr.exe
+As we can see in the image below, these are all the arguments that can be passed to CrossLock to gain administrator privileges, abuse UAC by leveraging the eventvwr.exe

-binary and encrypt others hosts in the infrastructure using SMB protocol.
+binary, and encrypt other hosts in the infrastructure using the SMB protocol.

 Conclusion

-As this is a new ransomware variant, we need to keep up with its development in it next attacks.
-Perform a hunting in your environment is a good idea to find some indicators
+As this is a new ransomware variant, we need to keep up with its development in its next attacks.
+Performing hunting in your environment is a good idea to find some indicators.

 TTPs